-At Hanesbrands, we emphasize a "pay-for-performance" culture, establishing a link between a substantial percentage of an executive's compensation and stockholders' value growth.
+At Hanesbrands, we emphasize a "pay-for-performance" culture, linking a substantial percentage of an executive's compensation to our performance and stockholders' value growth.
 Specifically:

-- To motivate our executive officers and align their interests with those of our stockholders, we provide annual incentives designed to reward our executive officers for the attainment of short-term goals and long-term incentives designed to reward them for both meeting performance goals and increasing stockholder value over time. - Performance-based compensation represents a substantial portion of our named executive officers' total target direct compensation. - Our compensation program is designed to reward exceptional performance for sustained periods of time.
-By combining a three-year vesting period for equity awards with a mandatory one-year holding period following vesting (and policies prohibiting hedging or pledging of such shares), a substantial portion of the value of our executives' compensation package is tied to stock price appreciation, and therefore at-risk, for a significant period of time.
-The Compensation Committee believes this design provides a desirable way to link executive compensation to long-term stockholder returns.
+- To motivate our executive officers and align their interests with those of our stockholders, we provide annual incentives designed to reward our executive officers for the attainment of short-term goals and long-term incentives designed to reward them for increasing stockholder value over time. - Performance-based compensation generally represents approximately half of our named executive officers' total target direct compensation. - Our compensation program is designed to reward exceptional performance for sustained periods of time.
+By combining a three-year vesting period for equity awards with a mandatory one-year holding period following vesting (and policies prohibiting hedging or pledging of such shares), a substantial portion of the value of our executives' compensation package is tied to changes in our stock price, and therefore at-risk, for a significant period of time.
+The Compensation Committee believes this design provides an effective way to link executive compensation to long-term stockholder returns.

-Elements of 2013 Compensation
+Elements of 2014 Compensation

-Our named executive officers' compensation for 2013 consisted principally of the following elements:
+Our named executive officers' compensation for 2014 consisted principally of the following elements:

-Element Description Purpose Base Salary Fixed compensation component Reflects the individual responsibilities, performance and experience of each named executive officer è Provides a fixed base of cash compensation Annual Incentive Plan ("AIP") Awards Performance-based cash compensation Payout determined based on Company performance against pre-established metrics è Motivates performance by linking compensati the achievement of key objectives that contrib to accomplishing consistent and strategic annu results ute Long-Term Incentive Program ("LTIP") Awards Performance-based and time-vested compensation Performance Stock and Cash Awards ("PSCAs") (50% of LTIP opportunity) Denominated 40% in cash and 60% in stock Shares eligible for vesting three years after grant date based on 2013 Company performance against pre-established metrics Cash portion to be paid in February 2016 based on 2013 Company performance against pre-established metrics Restricted Stock Unit awards ("RSUs") (50% of LTIP opportunity) Ratable vesting over a three-year service period è Encourages behavior that enhances the long-t growth, profitability and financial success of t Company, aligns executives' interests with our stockholders and supports retention objective he
+Description Purpose Fixed compensation component Reflects the individual responsibilities, performance and experience of each named executive officer è Provides a fixed base of cash compensation Performance-based cash compensation Payout determined based on Company performance against pre-established metrics è Motivates performance by linking compensation to the achievement of key objectives that contribute to accomplishing consistent and strategic annual results Performance-based and time-vested compensation Performance Share Awards ("PSAs") (50% of LTIP opportunity) Shares eligible for vesting three years after grant date based on 2014 Company performance against preestablished metrics Restricted Stock Unit Awards ("RSUs") (50% of LTIP opportunity) è Encourages behavior that enhances the long-term growth, profitability and financial success of the Company, aligns executives' interests with our stockholders and supports retention objectives Reflects the individual responsibilities, performance and experience of each named executive officer Performance-based cash compensation Payout determined based on Company performance against pre-established metrics Performance-based and time-vested compensation Performance Share Awards ("PSAs") (50% of LTIP opportunity) Shares eligible for vesting three years after grant date based on 2014 Company performance against pre-established metrics Restricted Stock Unit Awards ("RSUs") (50% of LTIP Reflects the individual responsibilities, performance and experience of each named executive officer Performance-based cash compensation è Payout determined based on Company performance against pre-established metrics Performance-based and time-vested compensation è Performance Share Awards ("PSAs") (50% of LTIP opportunity) Shares eligible for vesting three years after grant date based on 2014 Company performance against pre-established metrics Restricted Stock Unit Awards ("RSUs") (50% of LTIP opportunity)